To return to the list of current exhibitions, click here.

 Manet: Execution of Maxmilian

 22 March 2014 - 18 May 2014

-Manet’s The Execution of Maximilian comes to the Museum as the first painting in the three-year Masterpiece Tour...more
+Manet’s The Execution of Maximilian came to the Museum as the first painting in the three-year Masterpiece Tour...more

 21 September 2013 - 11 May 2014

-An exhibition to celebrate the craft of bespoke tailoring by Savile Row family, Henry Poole & Co which opened in 1806 and launched Savile Row.
+An exhibition which celebrated the craft of bespoke tailoring by Savile Row family, Henry Poole & Co which opened in 1806 and launched Savile Row.
 Henry Poole & Co went on to create the tuxedo ...more

 Seven Billion Two Hundred and One Million Nine Hundred and Sixty-Four Thousand and Two Hundred and Thirty-Eight

 Born in 1967, one of the Young British Artists, Gavin Turk pioneered many forms of contemporary British sculpture...more

 26 October 2013 - 9 February 2014

 An entertaining and interactive exhibition brought to life the stories of acclaimed children’s author, Helen Stephens...more